dmngu9/traffic-system/README.md

 ## Things that I have not done properly
 Karma source map is not configured correctly.
 No line number shows for what expect statement fails in the test.

 Using Webpack for small project is overkill.
 I need ts-loader in order to load CommonJs to browser.
 Other option is to use Browserify but Im not familiar with it.

+TrafficLight class takes UI Element and anything relate to UI Element is not tested in unit tests.
+I feel like this is more like e2e tests.